SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

 - **Asymmetry bias:** If the reference has asymmetries, these may persist
 - **Selection bias:** Choosing one strain over others introduces systematic bias

-**Best Practice:** To minimize bias, we'll create an average of rigidly aligned specimens rather than using a single specimen directly.
+**Best Practice:** To minimize bias, we'll create an average of rigidly aligned specimens rather than using an actual specimen from our dataset as references.
 This provides a reasonable starting point while reducing individual specimen bias.

 ### Step 3A: Reorient a Reference Specimen